xonq/tutorials/funannotate.md

 <br /><br />

-### 3. Generate a *preliminary* BUSCO database (~ 1-2 hrs)
+### 3. Generate a *preliminary* BUSCO database (~ 2-5 hrs)
 BUSCO is used by Funannotate to train gene prediction software.
-We will create a preliminary BUSCO database for your organism here, then call upon it in the predict genes step after.
-Funannotate will then create a finalized BUSCO database during the predict command that can be referenced in the future.
-DO NOT reference the preliminary BUSCO database you are making here for other species.
+We will create a preliminary BUSCO database for your organism here.
+In step 4, Funannotate will create a finalized BUSCO database.
+Only use this preliminary BUSCO database you are making here for this species.

+`Create a plain text `.sh` file with the BUSCO command (busco will make an output for you).
-`<LINEAGE>` will either be `ascomycota` or `basidiomycota`, depending on your organism.
-Optionally, you can further refine your Ascomycete lineage dataset by running `funannotate database --show-buscos` and choosing a LINEAGE more closely representative of your organism.
-Create a plain text `.sh` file with the BUSCO command (busco will create an output directory for you):
+<LINEAGE>` will either be `ascomycota` or `basidiomycota`, depending on your
+organism.
+Optionally, you can further refine an Ascomycete lineage dataset by running `funannotate database --show-buscos` and choosing a LINEAGE more closely representative of your organism.
 ```
 source /fs/project/PAS1046/software/containers/funannotate/source.sh

 cd <ORGANISM_OUTPUT>

 python /opt/conda/lib/python3.7/site-packages/funannotate/aux_scripts/funannotate-BUSCO2.py \
---local_augustus $AUGUSTUS_CONFIG_PATH \
+--local_augustus $AUGUSTUS_CONFIG_PATH --long --tarzip \
--i <YOUR/MASKED/ASSEMBLY.fa> -o <ORGANISM_CODE> \
+-i <YOUR/MASKED/ASSEMBLY.fa> -o <ORGANISM_CODE>_prelim --tmp <YOUR/SCRATCH> \
 -l /fs/project/PAS1046/databases/funannotate/<LINEAGE> -m genome -c 8
 ```

-Execute the command (will usually take less than an hour):
+Execute the command - this may take a few hours:
 ```
 echo -e 'singularity exec /fs/project/PAS1046/software/containers/funannotate/funannotate_mask.sif bash
 <YOUR/BUSCO.sh>' | sbatch --time=4:00:00 --nodes=1 --ntasks-per-node=8 -A PAS<####> --job-name=busco
 ```

-Once finished, copy the resulting database to the lab BUSCO database set - PLEASE SPECIFY `_prelim` at the end to indicate this is not a finalized BUSCO database.
-Remember what you input for `<ORGANISM>_prelim` for the next step:
+Once finished, we are going to capture the unique BUSCO tag for your organism, print it out (take note of the name for later!) and copy the resulting database to the lab BUSCO database set.
+If you don't see a name after the `echo` command something went wrong.
 ```
+busconame=$(find <OUTPUT>/run_<ORGANISM_CODE>_prelim | sed 's/_weightmatrix.txt//')
+echo $busconame

 cp -r <OUTPUT>/run_<ORGANISM_CODE>/augustus_output/retraining_parameters/ \
-/fs/project/PAS1046/software/augustus/config/species/<ORGANISM>_prelim
+/fs/project/PAS1046/software/augustus/config/species/$busconame
 ```

 Finally, source and activate the container and update Funannotate so it can find your BUSCO db: